 As a supplement to the Vandy Vans van service, walking escorts are available for students walking to and from any location on campus during nighttime hours.
 Walking escorts are provided by VUPD officers.
-The telephone number to call for a walking escort is (615) 421-8888, or 1-8888 from a campus phone, after which, a representative from VUPD will be dispatched to the caller's location, or to a designated meeting point to accompany the caller to his or her destination.
+The telephone number to call for a walking escort is either (615) 322-2745 (2-2745 from a campus phone) or (615) 421-8888 (1-8888 from a campus phone), after which a representative from VUPD will be dispatched to the caller's location, or to a designated meeting point to accompany the caller to his or her destination.